rodriguez-facundo/spiky/README.md

 **Spiky** is available through pypi so if you are runing python in your computer, go ahead and type in terminal:

 	- pip install Spiky

 If you need python, we strongly recommend you to install **"conda"**.
 (What is conda?: conda is a package and enviroment manager.
 It will keep things tight and clean).

-**"Conda" instalation:**

-  For **Windows** users:
+	"Conda" installation:

+		On WINDOWS:
-  - go to: https://conda.io/miniconda.html and download miniconda (for python=3, windows)
+			- go to: https://conda.io/miniconda.html and download miniconda.
 			- Double-click the .exe file.
 			- Follow the instructions on the screen.
 			- When installation is finished, from the Start menu, open the Anaconda Prompt.

-  For **Linux** users:
+		On LINUX:

-  - go to: https://conda.io/miniconda.html and download miniconda (for python=3, Linux)
+			- go to: https://conda.io/miniconda.html and download miniconda.
 			- Open terminal and use the "cd" command to navegate to the folder where you downloaded your miniconda file
 			- type: "bash Miniconda3-latest-Linux-x86_64.sh"
 			- Follow the prompts on the installer screens.
 			- To make the changes take effect, close and then re-open your Terminal window.

-  For **Mac** Users:
+		On MAC:

-  - go to: https://conda.io/miniconda.html and download miniconda (for python=3, Mac)
+			- go to: https://conda.io/miniconda.html and download miniconda
 			- Open terminal and use the "cd" command to navegate to the folder where you downloaded your miniconda file
 			- type: "bash Miniconda3-latest-MacOSX-x86_64.sh"
 			- Follow the prompts on the installer screens.
 			- To make the changes take effect, close and then re-open your Terminal window.

 			NOTE: matplotlib needs a framework build to work properly with conda.
-A workaround this problem is type in terminal:
+			      A workaround for this problem is obtained by type in terminal:
 				- conda install python.app
 				- Use "pythonw" rather than "python" to run python code

-**Spiky installation**
+	Spiky installation:

 		Open a terminal and type what comes next:
 		  - conda create --name snowflake python=3
 		  - source activate snowflake
 		  - pip install Spiky

-- (Note: we encourage you to pick a different name for your virtual environment.
-We used "snowflake" just as an example)
+		Note: we encourage you to pick a different name for your virtual environment.
+We used "snowflake" just as an example

 Now you can test **Spiky** by runing one of the available examples.
 Go to TUTORIAL for instructions